UD-CISC374/educational-game-project-team-6-alena-and-sam/egdd.md

 # Overview

-*Notes written in italics must be deleted in the final version.*

 ## Elevator Pitch

-An enterprising dragon gets a job in the city and uses the money to buy stocks and accumulate wealth.
+An enterprising dragon takes advantage of the coronavirus lockdown to get a job in the city (over the internet, nobody knows you’re a dragon!) and accumulate wealth.

 ## Influences (Brief)